Mariners vs. Twins Player Props Betting Odds

-Julio Rodriguez and Carlos Correa are two of the players with prop bets available when the Seattle Mariners and the Minnesota Twins square off at T-Mobile Park on Monday (at 9:40 PM ET).
+Player prop bet options for Julio Rodriguez, Carlos Correa and others are available when the Seattle Mariners host the Minnesota Twins at T-Mobile Park on Tuesday at 9:40 PM ET.

 Bet on this matchup or its props with BetMGM!